Lefted/Fuzzing-in-Go/README.md

+# Fuzzing in Go

-# Main Repo
+## Main Repo

 https://github.com/sulzmann/Seminar/blob/main/winter24-25.md

+# Outline

+1. Seminar Preparation - Topic Selection for T1
+   - Stack VM
+   - Json Path Parser
+   - Regular Expression Parser
+2. Meeting 1 - Implementation of the Stack VM
+   - Introduction
+   - Implementation
+   - Some caveats about go that occurred during the implementation
+3. Meeting 2 - Fuzzing the Stack VM
+   - Types
+   - Div operator
+   - Generators
+   - Fuzzing with Generators
+   - Fuzzing with the guided fuzzer
+4. Meeting 3 - Improving the Fuzzing
+   - Resilient decoding
+   - Summary

+# Seminar Preparation

-# Topic Selection
+## Topic Selection

-## Interested in topic T1: Fuzzing in Go
+### Interested in topic T1: Fuzzing in Go

 > 1. Build your own "larger" Go application.
 For example, you could (re)program some of the `Softwareprojekt' exercises in Go.
 >